wavefrontHQ/docs/pages/doc/metrics_security.md

 </tbody>
 </table>

-After the rules are in force, only users in the Finance group can access data that start with `revenue*`.
+After the rules are in force, only users in the Finance group can access data that starts with `revenue*`.

 ### Sensitive Data Become Invisible